Stefaaan06/Steam-Leaderboard-Moderation/README.md

 ### Viewing Leaderboards

-1. Select an App ID from the dropdown.
+1. Select an App ID from the dropdown or input your own.
 2. Click "Load Leaderboards" to fetch the leaderboards for the selected App ID.
 3. Select a leaderboard from the dropdown.
 4. Click "Load Leaderboard Entries" to view the entries.